kiedtl/finwe/doc/dampe.md

-# burdampe extension
+# DAMPE Extension

-Burdampe (Bur Debugging and Memory Protection Extension) is an extension to the System device of Varvara, to add various features to aid debugging (especially memory corruption, buffer overflows, and the like).
+Dampe (Debugging and Memory Protection Extension) is an extension to the System device of Varvara, to add various features to aid debugging (especially memory corruption, buffer overflows, and the like).

 It adds a few commands to the .System/extension port: